jasong-03/gfi-quant/README.md

 - [Plotly](https://plotly.com/python/) - Interactive charts
 - [Pandas](https://pandas.pydata.org) - Data manipulation

+---

 ## License

 This project is provided as-is for educational and personal use.

-## Support

-For issues, questions, or contributions:
-1. Check existing documentation
-2. Review error logs in the dashboard
-3. Consult API documentation links in the endpoint table

-## Roadmap

-### Planned Features
-- [ ] WebSocket support for real-time updates
-- [ ] Multi-token comparison view
-- [ ] Automated alerts and notifications
-- [ ] Cloud storage integration (S3/GCS)
-- [ ] PDF report generation
-- [ ] Portfolio tracking
-- [ ] Social sentiment analysis
-- [ ] Advanced charting tools

-### Current Version
-**v1.0.0** - Initial release with core features

 ---

 **Note**: This dashboard is for informational purposes only.
-Always do your own research before making investment decisions.
+Always conduct your own research before making investment decisions.